 If anybody is doing an ICO, nobody will participate if there isn’t substantial product or service behind it.
 Much similar to IPO, but still has its clutches.

 You have to wear the venture capitalist hat, and must ask, how this product is solving a real problem?
 The problem could be anything.
 Addressing privacy issues, security threats, cutting costs, or increasing the availability of a service.
 Remember that being a new concept doesn’t always mean it is giving an efficient solution to a market problem.

 A major mistake is to assume that if a crypto-project has no similar rivals in the blockchain space, then it’s going to triumph with a monopoly.
 Often, these blockchain projects do have services already operating.

 For example, there are many freelance platforms available, but blockchain based projects are coming up with the same concept saying they’d reduce transactional costs, and would not take service fees as other platforms would do.

 One thing you have to keep in mind is with every token generation event the team behind will allocate themselves a chunk of coins.
 So, the team gets some profit when the token gains value.
 If not, they can just abandon the project with just an announcement.

 Open blockchain projects rely on communities that engage.
 Bitcoin would be worth nothing if there no community around.

+The ability to evaluate ICOs allows you to see determine which coins have a good community.
 If a product has an active community, and discussions are going well, then it indicates the project would perform well.
 And that will in return rise the value of the token.

 Marketing If well done, can attract bigger industry bodies.
 For example, Ripple – a banking solution – has done good marketing, and the efforts paid off attracting and partnering with huge institutions like American Express, UBS, Santander, and others counting over one hundred.